Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 !byte $00, $00, $00, $00, $00, $00, $00, $00, $00, $00, $00
 ```

-Let's remove any of the bytes above (`$00`) and check the output:
+Let's remove one of the `$00` bytes and check the output:

 ![crash](/assets/img/blog/fairlight/fairlight-crash.png)

 That's a clear indicator that some code hasn't been found yet and therefore the addresses aren't converted to labels.
-And because of that, that code can not be moved around in memory, resulting in unlikely behaviour, like this crash.
+And because of that, some code could not be moved around in memory, resulting in unwanted behaviour, like this crash.
 The byte sequence above is unused memory though, as long as the amount of bytes is unchanged, we can replace them with any values and the intro will still run fine.

 ## Disassembly, round 3: First compile test

 So we've made some changes and it's time to try the first compilation.
-We start the compiler in VSCode with `Shift + Command + B` (on Mac) and choose the `build -> C64 -> VICE` option.
+We start the compiler in VSCode (if you're using the ACME VSCode template) with `Shift + Command + B` (on Mac) and choose the `build -> C64 -> VICE` option.
 The compiler outputs some errors:

 ```bash
 Error - File code/flt.asm, line 136 (Zone <untitled>): Value not defined (lc0f1).